Large Language Model-Enhanced Relational Operators: Taxonomy, Benchmark, and Analysis: Benchmark Design

-Following the protocol in Section~\ref{sec:bench-annotation}, experts construct 290 single-LRO queries, each of which contains exactly one LRO in its procedural plan.
-These queries are dedicated to evaluating each LRO type under different implementations and design choices (see Section~\ref{sec:op-eval}).
-They cover all LRO logics and fine-grained operands in Table~\ref{tab:op-tax}, including those not yet supported by existing systems, which can help reveal unsupported operator capabilities.
-Figure~\ref{fig:single-lro-dis} reports the counts of the 290 single-LRO queries by operator type and operand.
+\proposal contains 290 single-LRO queries, each of which contains exactly one LRO in its procedural plan.
+These queries are designed to evaluate each LRO type under different implementations and design choices (see Section~\ref{sec:op-eval}).
+They cover all LRO basic types and fine-grained operands in Table~\ref{tab:op-tax}, including those not yet supported by existing systems, which can help reveal unsupported operator capabilities.
+Figure~\ref{fig:single-lro-dis} reports the numbers of the 290 single-LRO queries by LRO types and operands.

 \begin{example}[Single-LRO Query] We introduce an example of a single-LRO query based on the table in Figure~\ref{fig:system-example}.
 The query aims to identify and project the columns relevant to the restaurant atmosphere, \ie, a standalone schema linking task, or a semantic column filtering task.
-The corresponding plan invokes only one LRO, \texttt{LLM\_SELECT}, and the ground truth is the ``\texttt{Description}'' column, annotated by domain experts after inspecting all columns.
+The corresponding plan invokes only one LRO, \texttt{LLM\_FILTER}, and the ground truth is the ``\texttt{Description}'' column, annotated by the experts after inspecting all columns.